-LOIC 2018 features a strong home team of tutors with proven ability in helping organists of all standards to improve their ability to improvise.
+LOIC 2020 is led by tutors with proven ability in helping organists of all standards to improve their ability to improvise.
 From basic harmony through to managing different historical styles and forms, right through to forging a language of your own, our tutors will offer guidance and practical techniques to help you learn and develop your skills, whether you are a complete beginner or a more experienced player.

-The course runs over four days with morning and afternoon sessions and there are opportunities to play on some of London’s finest organs.
-In addition, and new for this year, there will be an afternoon class on the famous Cavaillé-Coll/Mutin organ at Farnborough Abbey under the guidance of Abbey organist Neil Wright.
+The course runs over four days with morning and afternoon sessions and there are opportunities to play on some of London’s finest organs, including Christ Church Spitalfields and Notre Dame, Leicester Place.

-Bookings are now open for 2018: to apply for this year’s course please send your name, address, telephone and email details to: LOIC Course bookings, PO Box 80, St. Albans AL3 4HR, together with a cheque for £375 or a non-refundable deposit of £50 payable to ‘The London Improvisation Course’.
+Bookings are now open for 2020: the course is limited to 12 students and the closing date is 31st May 2020.
+The course is non-residential, and travel costs are not included.
+Classes run for two hours, morning and afternoon 10.30-12.30 and 2 – 4pm.
+To apply for this year’s course please send your name, address, telephone and email details to: LOIC Course bookings, PO Box 80, St. Albans AL3 4HR, together with a cheque for £395 or a non-refundable deposit of £50 payable to ‘The London Improvisation Course’.
 Alternatively, payment may be made by BACS to Account number: 03926348 Sort code: 30-91-85